 Materials Handling Equipment Selection Guide

-This guide provides a structured, eight-step methodology for evaluating and selecting MHE.
-Whether you're outfitting a new facility, upgrading aging equipment, or optimising an existing operation, this framework will help you make decisions that deliver long-term value.
+A Structured Eight-Step Methodology for Evaluation, Selection, and Long-Term Value.
+Whether you are outfitting a new facility, upgrading ageing equipment, or optimising an existing operation, this framework will help you make decisions that deliver sustained value.

 Step 1: Assess Your Operational Needs

-Critical Assessment Questions
+Critical Assessment Areas

 Step 2: Understand Equipment Categories

-Manual & Light-Duty Equipment
+Manual and Light-Duty Equipment

 Pallet Trucks (Manual or Electric)